gdpbalt/stackoverflow-test/README.md

 3. Build and run project via docker.
 Go to the project directory and run in terminal:
    > docker build -t stackoverflow . && docker run -it stackoverflow

+Also, you can run this application in different ways.
+For instance via IDE Intellij Idea.